ondrejholecek/fortidebug/README.md

 For the comprehensive list of the all the utilities and their description, please see [utilities wiki page](https://github.com/ondrejholecek/fortidebug/wiki/Utilities).

+There are also some [auxiliary programs](https://github.com/ondrejholecek/fortidebug/wiki/Auxiliary) that can help with different format and timestamps conversions or with signing custom URL scripts for [script.py utility](https://github.com/ondrejholecek/fortidebug/wiki/utilities-script.py).

 ## Supported client systems

 At this moment all the utilities should work correctly on: